bindatype/scheduler_DES/README.md

 The output includes the 25th, 50th, 75th, and 95th percentiles for time spent waiting to dequeue as well as aggregate runtime and aggregate runtime per node.

+## Limitations
+Resampling doesn't quite work the way one would expect and that is because the actual historical submit times are used by the simulation as submit times for the virtual jobs.
+Randomly removing say, half the jobs, lightens the duty factor of the simuation nodes by half and percentiles look very small.
+This is because the dequeue times for those jobs that are sampled are still those from the historical record even though, those jobs are being resampled as a member of a smaller population.